 What are Carpenter Bees?

 Carpenter bees look similar to bumble bees in appearance, but they lack yellow markings on their abdomens.
-Instead, carpenter bee abdomens are smooth and shiny, whereas bumble bees’ have hairy, yellow abdomens.
+Instead, carpenter bee and bees removal abdomens are smooth and shiny, whereas bumble bees’ have hairy, yellow abdomens.

 The most common signs of a carpenter bee infestation are the round, smooth holes that carpenter bees bore into wood.
 To identify early damage to buildings, homeowners should regularly inspect the perimeter of the home and surrounding property for the presence of these holes and hovering bees.